rsyncOSX/RsyncOSX_archived/README.md

 ## Hi there 👋

-I am the developer of RsyncOSX and RsyncUI which both are GUI´s for [rsync](https://github.com/WayneD/rsync) on the Apple macOS plattform.
-It is rsync, the commandline tool, which does the actual synchronize task.
+I am the developer of RsyncOSX and RsyncUI which both are GUI´s for the commandline tool [rsync](https://github.com/WayneD/rsync) on the Apple macOS plattform.
+It is rsync which does the actual synchronize task, not the GUI´s.
 The GUI´s are only for setting correct parameters and make it more easy to use rsync, which is a fantastic tool.

 If you are on **macOS Big Sur**, RsyncOSX is the GUI for you.
 If you are running **macOS Monterey** you can choose.
 You can also use both GUI´s on macOS Monterey in paralell.
 RsyncOSX is the only GUI which supports scheduling of task.
 Both GUI´s are maintaned, so it is a matter of taste.